 The Logitech G600 is a very well-built mouse.
 The mouse is covered by a hard plastic material that has a nice smooth black finish, which feels nice.
 The mouse has a certain amount of heft to it and nothing feels loose or wobbly.
 There's nothing too special about the feet, but the overall feel of the mouse is solid.

 The Logitech G600's ergonomics are great.
 The shape of the mouse suits itself well to a palm or claw grip but isn't recommended when using a fingertip grip.
 There's a small slant in the design, making it great for right-handed people.
 Unfortunately, there isn't a model with the side buttons on the left side of the mouse.
+If you're interested in a similar MMO gaming mouse with comfortable finger rests for your pinky and thumb, check out the Redragon M913 Impact Elite.

 The Logitech G600 MMO Gaming Mouse's cable is just okay.
 It's fairly rigid and keeps kinks from being bent.
 It needs to be straightened out before using it, or else it'll be too stiff.
 It's not as annoying as some Razer cables, but some might feel like it creates too much drag.